AliasgarSabunwala/aliasgarsabun/README.md

 - Azure and
 - Heroku.

-## Cloud Certifications
+### Cloud Certification's
-I had certain certification on Azure like
+I had certain certification on Azure such as
 - AZ-500,
 - AZ-104,
 - AZ-204,